 VII.
-The work of the assessment committee, pursuant to section 14 of the Regulations
+The work of the Evaluation Committee, pursuant to section 14 of the Regulations

-1. Revision of the thesis submitted, pursuant to section 14.2 of the Regulations and programme plan Item pertaining to the Assessment Committee:
+1. Revision of the dissertation submitted, pursuant to section 14.2 of the Regulations and programme plan Item pertaining to the Evaluation Committee:

 If the Faculty, represented by the Dean, does not approve the recommended revision, the case will be sent back to the committee, which will be asked to make its recommendation.